-- 9.3.1 The LCSW is responsible for confining his/her practice to those areas in which he/she is legally authorized and in which he/she is qualified to practice.
-When necessary the LCSW should utilize the knowledge and experience of members of other professions. - 9.3.2 The LCSW is responsible for providing a clear description of what the client may expect in the way of scheduling services, fees and any other charges or reports - 9.3.3 The LCSW, or any employee or supervisee of the LCSW, must be accurately identified on any bill as the person providing a particular service, and the fee charged the client should be at the LCSW's usual and customary rate.
-Sliding fee scales are permissible. - 9.3.4 An LCSW employed by an agency or clinic, and also engaged in private practice, must conform to contractual agreements with the employing facility.
-He/She must not solicit or accept a private fee or consideration of any kind for providing a service to which the client is entitled through the employing facility. - 9.3.5 An LCSW having direct knowledge of a colleague's impairment, incompetence or unethical conduct should take adequate measures to assist the colleague in taking remedial action.
-In cases where the colleague does not address the problem, or in any case in which the welfare of a client appears to be in danger, the LCSW should report the impairment, incompetence or unethical conduct to the Board. - 9.3.6 The Board has voted to adopt the Voluntary Treatment Option, in accordance with 29 Del.C. §8807(n). - 9.3.7 An LCSW should safeguard the welfare of clients who willingly participate as research subjects.
-The LCSW must secure the informed consent of any research participant and safeguard the participant's interests and rights. - 9.3.8 In advertising his or her services, the LCSW may use any information so long as it describes his/her credentials and the services provided accurately and without misrepresentation. - 9.3.9 In the areas of computer and Internet technology and non-established practice, the LCSW should inform the client of risks involved.
+- 9.3.4 An LCSW licensee employed by an agency or clinic, and also engaged in private practice, must conform to contractual agreements with the employing facility.
+He/She must not solicit or accept a private fee or consideration of any kind for providing a service to which the client is entitled through the employing facility. - 9.3.5 An LCSW licensee having direct knowledge of a colleague's impairment, incompetence or unethical conduct should take adequate measures to assist the colleague in taking remedial action.
+In cases where the colleague does not address the problem, or in any case in which the welfare of a client appears to be in danger, the LCSW licensee should report the impairment, incompetence or unethical conduct to the Board. - 9.3.6 The Board has voted to adopt the Voluntary Treatment Option, in accordance with 29 Del.C. §8807(n). - 9.3.7 An LCSW licensee should safeguard the welfare of clients who willingly participate as research subjects.
+The LCSW licensee must secure the informed consent of any research participant and safeguard the participant's interests and rights. - 9.3.8 In advertising his or her services, the LCSW licensee may use any information so long as it describes his/ her credentials and the services provided accurately and without misrepresentation. - 9.3.9 In the areas of computer and Internet technology and non-established practice, the LCSW should inform the client of risks involved.
 The LCSW should exercise careful judgment and should take responsible steps (such as research, supervision, and training) to ensure the competence of the work and the protection of the client.
-All precautions should be taken with computer-based communications to ensure that no confidential information is disseminated to the wrong individual and identities are protected with respect to privacy.

-9.4 Clinical Supervision

-- 9.4.1 The LCSW should ensure that supervisees inform clients of their status as interns, and of the requirements of supervision (review of records, audiotaping, videotaping, etc.).
-The client shall sign a statement of informed consent attesting that services are being delivered by a supervisee and that the LCSW is ultimately responsible for the services.
-This document shall include the supervising LCSW's name and the telephone number where he/she can be reached.
+All precautions should be taken with computer-based communications to ensure that no confidential information is disseminated to the wrong individual and identities are protected with respect to privacy. - 9.4 Clinical Supervision - 9.4.1 The LCSW licensee should ensure that supervisees inform clients of their status as interns, and of the requirements of supervision (review of records, audiotaping, videotaping, etc.).
+The client shall sign a statement of informed consent attesting that services are being delivered by a supervisee and that the LCSW licensee is ultimately responsible for the services.
+This document shall include the supervising LCSW's licensee's name and the telephone number where he/she can be reached.
 One copy shall be filed with the client's record and another given to the client.
-The LCSW must intervene in any situation where the client seems to be at risk. - 9.4.2 The LCSW should inform the supervisee about the process of supervision, including goals, case management procedures, and agency or clinic policies. - 9.4.3 The LCSW must avoid any relationship with a supervisee that may interfere with the supervisor's professional judgment or exploit the supervisee. - 9.4.4 The LCSW must refrain from endorsing an impaired supervisee when such impairment deems it unlikely that the supervisee can provide adequate professional services. - 9.4.5 The LCSW must refrain from supervising in areas outside his/her realm of competence.
+The LCSW licensee must intervene in any situation where the client seems to be at risk. - 9.4.2 The LCSW licensee should inform the supervisee about the process of supervision, including goals, case management procedures, and agency or clinic policies. - 9.4.3 The LCSW licensee must avoid any relationship with a supervisee that may interfere with the supervisor's professional judgment or exploit the supervisee. - 9.4.4 The LCSW licensee must refrain from endorsing an impaired supervisee when such impairment deems it unlikely that the supervisee can provide adequate professional services. - 9.4.5 The LCSW licensee must refrain from supervising in areas outside his/her realm of competence.
 Statutory Authority: 24 Del.C. §§3901, 3906(1)(6)(9), 3913, 3915.